finos/common-domain-model/docs/get-involved.md

 title: Get Involved
 ---
 ## How to Contrbuite
-If you have not already, a detailed contributions guide can be found [here](contributions.md).
+A detailed contributions guide is available [here](contributions.md).

 ## Interact with the CDM community